ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-getting-device-configured.md

 At this stage the device will be in the `Address` stage.
 It has been identified and enumerated by the host but cannot yet be used by host applications.
 The device must first move to the `Configured` state before the host can start, for example, HID communication or send non-standard requests over the control endpoint.

+There is no template for this step - start with your solution to USB-4.

 Windows will enumerate the device but not automatically configure it after enumeration.
 Here's what you should do to force the host to configure the device.

 ## Linux and macOS